eternnoir/pyTelegramBotAPI/README.md

 * [picpingbot](https://web.telegram.org/#/im?p=%40picpingbot) - Fun anonymous photo exchange by Boogie Muffin.
 * [TheZigZagProject](https://github.com/WebShark025/TheZigZagProject) - The 'All In One' bot for Telegram! by WebShark025
 * [proxybot](https://github.com/p-hash/proxybot) - Simple Proxy Bot for Telegram. by p-hash
+* [DonantesMalagaBot](https://github.com/vfranch/DonantesMalagaBot)- DonantesMalagaBot facilitates information to Malaga blood donors about the places where they can donate today or in the incoming days.
+It also records the date of the last donation so that it helps the donors to know when they can donate again. - by vfranch

 Want to have your bot listed here?
 Send a Telegram message to @eternnoir or @pevdh.